Stomach cancer

 As soon as you’re able to after surgery, you can start taking sips of water.
 But in the first day or so after your operation, you won’t be able to eat.
 You may have a drip to give you fluids and sometimes a feeding tube into your bowel to help you get enough nutrition.
 You usually start building up to eating small amounts within a week or so.

-If you’ve had all or part of your stomach taken out, you will have to change your eating habits longer term.
-Aim for the same amount over a day, but have it in smaller two hourly meals.
-Ask to see a dietician.
-They can give you some helpful advice.
+If you had all or part of your stomach taken out, you’ll have to change your eating habits longer term.
+Aim for the same amount of food over a day, but have it in smaller meals spread throughout the day.
+A dietitian can give you some helpful advice.

 Some foods may make you feel sick or give you diarrhoea or indigestion.
 Try to keep track of what foods cause you problems.
-You can discuss this with your nurse or dietitian, who will be able to advise you.
+You can discuss this with your nurse or dietitian, who will advise you.

 You may need to take supplements of some vitamins and minerals that your stomach usually absorbs.
 If you’ve had all of your stomach removed (a total gastrectomy), you’ll also need regular injections of vitamin B12 (usually every three months).

 Some people develop a problem called dumping syndrome after stomach surgery.
 Food moves into your small bowel more quickly than before.
-This can cause unpleasant symptoms straight after eating a meal or a few hours later, including dizziness, faintness, sickness, and diarrhoea.
+This can cause symptoms such as dizziness, faintness, sickness and diarrhoea, straight after eating a meal or a few hours later.
 If you have these symptoms, ask your nurse or dietitian for advice.

 Chemotherapy